-Inspired by the vision behind StrengthsQuest: Discover and Develop Your Strengths in Academics, Career, and Beyond by Donald O. Clifton and Edward “Chip” Anderson (revised by Laurie Schreiner in 2006), the academy serves as a resource for research, consultation, and workshops to advance the strengths movement in higher education.
-With support from APU and private donors, the academy has conducted research on the effectiveness of strengths-based approaches to first-year seminars, academic advising, general education courses, and professional development programs.
+Inspired by the vision behind StrengthsQuest: Discover and Develop Your Strengths in Academics, Career, and Beyond by Donald O. Clifton and Edward “Chip” Anderson (revised by Laurie Schreiner in 2006), the Noel Strengths Academy serves as a resource for research, training, and consultations to advance the strengths movement in higher education and other strengths-oriented organizations.

 Edward “Chip” Anderson, Ph.D., known to many as the father of the strengths movement in higher education, came to Azusa Pacific University in 1999 as a professor in the Doctoral Higher Education program, after spending 28 years at UCLA in capacities as varied as veterans’ services, retention, counseling psychology, and the Graduate School of Education.
 Anderson was instrumental in igniting the “strengths revolution”—the commitment to changing the paradigm in higher education from deficit-remediation to strengths development.

 Through Anderson’s partnership with the Donald Clifton, CEO of the Gallup Organization, and Lee Noel, cofounder of Noel-Levitz, LLC, the strengths movement began to change the higher education landscape one campus at a time, and today is widely used across the nation.